API

 Returns

-: LOO-PIT values with same size asy
+pitvals: LOO-PIT values with same size asy.
+Ifyis a scalar, thenpitvalsis a scalar.

 LOO-PIT is a marginal posterior predictive check.
 If $y_{-i}$ is the array $y$ of observations with the $i$th observation left out, and $y_i^*$ is a posterior prediction of the $i$th observation, then the LOO-PIT value for the $i$th observation is defined as